great-expectations/great_expectations/docs/terms/data_assistant.md

 ### Design motivation

 Data Assistants were designed to make creating Expectations easier for users of Great Expectations.
-A Data Assistant will help solve the problem of "where to start" when working with a large, new, or complex dataset by greedily asking questions and building a list of all the relevant Expectations that it can determine from the answers to those questions.
-Branching question paths ensure that additional relevant Expectations are built on the groundwork of the earlier questions asked.
-The result is a comprehensive Expectation Suite that you can then edit and trim down to meet your desired use cases.
+A Data Assistant will help solve the problem of "where to start" when working with a large, new, or complex dataset by greedily asking questions according to a set theme and then building a list of all the relevant Metrics that it can determine from the answers to those questions.
+Branching question paths ensure that additional relevant Metrics are gathered on the groundwork of the earlier questions asked.
+The result is a comprehensive gathering of Metrics that can then be saved, reviewed as graphical plots, or used by the Data Assistant to generate a set of proposed Expectations.

 ### Additional documentation